 The UVA Cancer Center Mission

-We've been designated by the NCI as a Comprehensive Cancer Center, the only cancer center with this recognition in Virginia.
+We've been designated by the National Cancer Institute as a Comprehensive Cancer Center, the only cancer center with this recognition in Virginia.
 This means we provide the premier patient experience, from diagnosis through survivorship, and become the cancer center of choice for our region.

 Statement on Diversity

 Who We Are

-See who leads us: meet the Cancer Center leadership team.
+See who leads us: meet the UVA Cancer Center leadership team.